Vintage Images Of Danish History

 The Maglemosian Age

-During the Maglemosian age sea levels across the world was much lower than current times, also, Europe and Scandinavia were connected by land with Britain.
-Therefore, certain ancient tribes were able to traverse back and forth across this region and well beyond into parts of Britain where they settled and evolved.
+During the Maglemosian age world sea levels were much lower than current times, also Europe and Scandinavia were connected by land with Britain.
+Therefore, certain ancient tribes were able to traverse back and forth across this region and well beyond into parts of ancient Britain where they settled and evolved.
 It is believed that Maglemosian people first settled along the rivers and lakes that were left behind following the last Ice Age.
-The global sea levels did not reach modern levels until about 3000 years ago, meaning that the area of land known as Doggerland, which is essentially the region that once connected Britain to continental Europe, is currently submerged beneath the North Sea, importantly, archaeologists and historians believe that this undersea region potentially contains a wealth of material or artefacts relating to the ancient civilizations of the Maglemosian tribes and their cultures, which is an unexplored region by modern scientists.
+The global sea levels did not reach modern levels until about 3000 years ago, meaning that the area of land known as Doggerland, which is essentially the region that once connected Britain to continental Europe, is currently submerged beneath the North Sea, interestingly, archaeologists and historians believe that this undersea region potentially contains a wealth of material or artefacts relating to the ancient civilizations of the Maglemosian tribes and their cultures, which is an unexplored region by modern scientists.

 The Viking Era

 The early Danes and other Scandinavian nations established an admirable reputation for their exceptional boat-building and seafaring navigational skills, which those nations exploited ruthlessly when they began undertaking sea invasions against several different nations across Europe that spanned (800 AD - 1050 AD).
-This part of European history was perceived as the Viking era, which began when vast numbers of seafaring Scandinavian soldiers, originally from Denmark, Norway, Sweden, and Finland, began launching war missions on different parts of European coastal regions, including, defenceless European monasteries and certain regions of Britain.
-As a result, those ancient warmongers gained a fearsome reputation as bloodthirsty murderers, marauders, and rapists, causing devastation anywhere they invaded, while collectively they became notoriously known as the Vikings or Norsemen (Northmen).
-Yet, the Vikings also established a reputation for trading successfully with different nations across Europe, and vast numbers of them had settled permanently within certain regions in Europe, while successfully integrating within those communities and adopting different cultures.
+This part of European history was perceived as the Viking era (Northmen), which began when vast numbers of seafaring Scandinavian armies, originally from Denmark, Norway, Sweden, and Finland, began launching war missions across different parts of the European coastal regions, including, defenceless European monasteries and certain regions of ancient Britain.
+As a result, Scandinavian warmongers of ancient times gained a fearsome and notorious reputation as bloodthirsty killers, marauders, and rapists, causing devastation anywhere they invaded.
+Yet the Vikings also established a reputation for trading successfully with different nations across Europe, and vast numbers of them had settled permanently within certain regions in Europe, while integrating successfully within those communities and adopting various cultures.

 King Cnute The Great

-King Sweyn Forkbeard (963 - 1014) was the son of King Harald Bluetooth, even though Forkbeard was the heir to the throne, nevertheless, father and son relations had been notoriously hostile.
-This situation reached a crisis in the mid-980s, when the ambitious Sweyn Forkbeard revolted against his father Harald Bluetooth, resulting in a war between the two that culminated in a victory for Sweyn, who had seized the throne and forced his father Harald Bluetooth into exile, where later, Harald died between (986 - 987).
-Sweyn became King of Denmark between (986 - 1014), and sovereign of Norway between (986 - 995), also, shortly before his death, Sweyn became the first Danish monarch to become King of England, albeit, for just 5 weeks spanning 25 December 1013 to 3 February 1014.
-Sweyn Forkbeard produced three children the eldest became King Harald II of Denmark, while his only daughter, Estrid Svendsdatter, produced a son who later became King Sweyn II of Denmark.
-But importantly, it was his youngest son King Canute (994-1035), also known as Cnut the Great, who is best remembered.
-King Canute eventually, simultaneously, became sovereign of three Kingdoms, namely, King of England beginning 1016, King of Denmark beginning 1018, and King of Norway beginning 1028.
+King Sweyn Forkbeard (born 963 - died 1014) was the son of King Harald Bluetooth, Forkbeard was the heir to the throne, nevertheless, father and son relations had been notoriously hostile.
+This situation reached a crisis in the mid-980s, when the ambitious Sweyn Forkbeard revolted against his father Harald Bluetooth, resulting in a war between father and son which culminated in a victory for Sweyn, who then seized the throne and forced his father Harald Bluetooth into exile, where later, Harald died around 986.
+Sweyn became King of Denmark between (986 - 1014), and sovereign of Norway by way of his vassal Haakon Sigurdsson between 986 and 995.
+Also, shortly before Sweyn Forkbeard's death he became the first Danish monarch to become King of England (albeit only 5 weeks) from 25 December 1013 to 3 February 1014.
+Sweyn Forkbeard produced three children the eldest became King Harald II of Denmark, while his only daughter, Estrid Svendsdatter, gave birth to a son who later became King Sweyn II of Denmark.
+But importantly, it was his youngest son King Canute (born 994-died 1035), also known as Cnut the Great, who is best remembered.
+King Canute eventually simultaneously acquired sovereignty of three Kingdoms, namely, King of England beginning 1016, King of Denmark beginning 1018, and King of Norway beginning 1028 until his death in 1035.
 In Danish history King Canute is famously remembered for temporarily uniting all three kingdoms under his rule, those three Kingdoms collectively were referred as the 'North Sea Empire' and the three realms had existed as a United Kingdom under Canute's rule until his demise in 1035.
-By around 1050 to 1066, the Viking era had ended, but their legacy was said to have profoundly impacted upon many parts of Europe.
-Meanwhile, a new dawn in Denmark's history had witnessed internal and external religious, political, and protracted neighbouring territorial disputes spanning many centuries.
+Between approximately 1050 and 1066, the Viking era had ended, but the Viking legacy had profoundly impacted upon many parts of Europe.
+Meanwhile, a new dawn in Denmark's history had witnessed internal religious and political conflicts, as well as protracted external neighbouring territorial disputes which had spanned centuries.

 The Swedish War Of Liberation

 The Swedish War of Liberation, also known as 'Gustav Vasa's Rebellion' and 'Swedish War of Secession' was a significant historical event in Sweden (1521 - 1523) resulting in Sweden's independence from Denmark in 1523.
-The Swedish uprising against the Danish King Christian II (born 1481- died 1459), began after King Christian ordered the slaughter of hundreds of Swedish citizens, including many Swedish nobles and priests, in 1520, and this massacre became infamously known as The Stockholm Bloodbath.
-King Christian II of Denmark had reigned under the 'Kalmar Union' as King of Sweden and Denmark, however, there were many Swedish citizens who had resented his rule and had plotted against his sovereignty.
-King Christian had ordered the death of those individuals whom he deemed to have conspired against his reign over Sweden.
-Following this event a great rebellion was instigated against King Christian, by the Swedish nobleman Gustav Vasa and several other prominent rebel leaders, who had joined forces, and eventually that rebellion deposed King Christian II of Denmark from the Swedish throne in 1521.
-After Christian II was ousted from the Swedish throne, the event marked the end of the Kalmar Union treaty.
-The Treaty of Kalmar (1397–1523) was a treaty that united the three Scandinavian kingdoms of Sweden, Denmark, and Norway.
-It was officially signed by prominent representatives of those three kingdoms on 25 September 1397, as a result, the Kalmar Union was established, which ordained that all three realms could be ruled by one monarch.
-Gustav Vasa, the principal rebellion leader, became duly elected as King of Sweden on 6 June 1523, which marked Sweden's independence, and presently this day is observed each year in Sweden, as National Day of Sweden.
-However, at that moment in history, the Danish King, had only officially acknowledged Sweden's independent status at the Treaty of Malmö, on 1 September 1524, which marked the official end of the Swedish War of Liberation.
-After that event Denmark and Norway remained as a United Kingdom by forming a new alliance which continued until 1814.
+The Swedish uprising against the Danish King Christian II (born 1481- died 1459), began after King Christian ordered the slaughter of hundreds of Swedish citizens, including many Swedish nobles and priests, in 1520, which became infamously known as the Stockholm Bloodbath.
+King Christian II of Denmark had reigned under the 'Kalmar Union' as King of Sweden and Denmark, nevertheless, there were many Swedish citizens who had resented his rule and had plotted against his sovereignty.
+As a result, King Christian ordered the death of those individuals whom he deemed to have conspired against his reign over Sweden.
+As a consequence, a great rebellion rose up against King Christian, which was instigated by the Swedish nobleman Gustav Vasa and several other prominent rebel leaders, who joined forces and eventually King Christian II of Denmark was deposed from the Swedish throne in 1521 and King Christian's departure marked the end of the Kalmar Union Treaty.
+Prior to this event the Kalmar Union Treaty (1397–1523) had united the three Scandinavian kingdoms of Sweden, Denmark, and Norway.
+This treaty was signed by the aforementioned on 25 September 1397, and as a consequence, the Kalmar Union was established, which ordained that all three realms (Denmark, Sweden, and Norway) could be lawfully ruled by one monarch.
+Meanwhile, over the passage of time, Gustav Vasa, the principal rebellion leader of the Swedish War of Liberation, eventually became duly elected as King of Sweden on 6 June 1523.
+This date marked Sweden's independence, and the 6th of June is observed each year in Sweden as the National Day of Sweden.
+Following this significant event, Denmark and Norway remained as a United Kingdom by forming a new alliance which lasted until 1814.

 The Last King Of (Denmark & Norway)